Privacy and cookies policy

 You can tell us if you object to our processing of your personal data:

 - For the purpose of direct marketing (including profiling).

 Rights in relation to automated decision making and profiling

 You can ask us to review any decisions that are determined by automated means.
 You can also object to our use of your personal data for profiling.

-If you’d like to talk to us about your rights, please contact us.
+If you’d like to talk to us about your rights, you can contact us at email@example.com.
 Alternatively, if, for any reason, you are not happy with our response, you are able to contact the regulatory body: Information Commissioner, Wycliffe House, Water Lane, Wilmslow, Cheshire, CK9 5AF.

 9. Promotion of our services